 During their time at the Polygon the pupils learn a variety of skills and techniques in Art.
 We use correct vocabulary to increase the boys’ knowledge of what they are making, and enable them to discuss their work.

 Outdoor work, trips, Gallery visits and workshops are arranged to enhance learning and creativity, when possible bringing in outside artists to work with the pupils.
-This year some of our boys participated in a Street Art event, writing and performing rap lyrics with musicians and spray painting onto cellophane with artists in the Guildhall Square.
+Last year some of our boys participated in a Street Art event, writing and performing rap lyrics with musicians and spray painting onto cellophane with artists in the Guildhall Square.

 Work is celebrated and displayed around the class and wider school, and sent to exhibition outside of school if possible.
 This year we have taken part in the ‘Small Faces’ exhibition at Solent Showcase where every pupil had the opportunity to have their portrait work hung alongside other schools and artists’ portraits.
 We also had a group of boys working on an animation project for the British Art Show 8 with an artist called Mikhail Karakis.
 Our film is called ‘Don’t Press That Button’ and was exhibited in City Gallery, as well as being part of the touring exhibition around the UK.
 The boys involved in this project have achieved their ‘Discover’ level Arts Award certificates.